 "And I stood upon the sand of the sea"

-Caesarea Maritima means Caesarea “by the sea”, and it was also a very sandy location, Josephus's account of the Herod building the city in Antiquities of The Jews 15:9:6 talks a lot about Seas and Sand.
+Caesarea Maritima means Caesarea “by the sea”, and it was also a very sandy location, Josephus's account of Herod building the city in Antiquities of The Jews 15:9:6 talks a lot about Seas and Sand.

-My hunch that Caesarea Maritima is mind here probably doesn't actually affect interpreting anything else much at all, but I find it a fascinating theory for how Revelation works Poetically.
+My hunch that Caesarea Maritima is in mind here probably doesn't actually affect interpreting anything else much at all, but I find it a fascinating theory for how Revelation works Poetically.

-The City was a Roman Colony in Judea, it generally no Jewish Population and was entirely Pagan until a Gentile Christian community first formed there and probably still majority Pagan till sometime between Constantine and Theodosius.
+The City was a Roman Colony in Judea, it generally had no Jewish Population and was entirely Pagan until a Gentile Christian community first formed there and probably was still majority Pagan till sometime between Constantine and Theodosius.

 Naturally it played an important role as a Roman Military base of operation during the 66-73 Roman-Jewish War, and probably also in the Bar-Kochba Revolt though we know less of the details about that war.

-Eusebius account of the Martyrs of Palestine of during the Diocletian Persecution shows that Caesarea Maritima was the stage for most of that persecution in Palestine, they are called ____ of Caesarea because where they were Martyred more so then where they were originally from.
+Eusebius account of the Martyrs of Palestine during the Diocletian Persecution shows that Caesarea Maritima was the stage for most of that persecution in Palestine, they are called ____ of Caesarea because of where they were Martyred more so then where they were originally from.

 No comments: